 Enjoy a flexible approach to homeschooling!

 Be open to expanding and streamlining your homeschooling plan as needed throughout the year.
-Listen to your child’s cues and adjust your plan as needed.
 A flexible approach to homeschooling helps to keep enjoyment high and stress minimal.
 Flexibility is one of the most helpful tools for happy, healthy homeschooling.